djalbat/necessary/README.md

 };
 ```

-These version numbers, together with their corresponding migration functions should then be required or imported for use by the function that handles the migration:
+These version numbers, together with their corresponding migration functions, should then be required or imported for use by the function that handles the migration:

 ```
 const { migrateConfigurationToVersion_2_0 } = require("./configuration/version_2_0"),